Ipiano/coverage-planning/README.md

 them.

 ### Usage
-The following code snippet shows the minimum requirements to use the library to execute the QuickOpp algorithm:
+The following code snippet shows how to use the library to execute the QuickOpp algorithm:
 ```
 #include "ads/ccpp/quickopp.h"
 #include "ads/ccpp/turn-cost/u-shaped.h"